owncloud/ocis/services/settings/README.md

 ## Settings Usage

-Services can set or query ocis *setting values* of a user from settings bundles.
+Services can set or query Infinite Scale *setting values* of a user from settings bundles.

 ## Service Accounts